kanglee05/Recipes-Nutritional-Analysis/README.md

 We performed univariate analysis on the calories in the dataset.

+<iframe
+  src="plots/caloriesdistribution.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+The histogram shows the

 ### Bivariate Analysis

-We performed bivariate analysis on the protein value by season in the dataset.
+We performed bivariate analysis on the calories vs protein values in the dataset.

+<iframe
+  src="plots/caloriesvsproteinscatter.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 ### Interesting Aggregates